agroce/tstl/README.md

 Installation
 ------------

 You can grab a recent tstl most easily using pip.  `pip install tstl` should work fine.
-If you want something even more recent you can:
+If you want something even more recent you can do:

     git clone https://github.com/agroce/tstl.git
     cd tstl